-Newnan attorney works to establish fair terms for residence and visitation
+Mark Mitchell works to establish fair terms for residence and visitation

 Accomplished family law firm pursues results that help children thrive

-- Factors considered by Georgia courts — Georgia law does not favor mothers or fathers when issuing child custody orders.
-When making their determination, judges can consider any information they believe to be pertinent.
-Factors usually include the respective home environments and each parent’s ability to meet the child’s physical, emotional and educational needs.
+Georgia law doesn’t favor mothers or fathers when issuing child custody orders, though mothers who are principal caregivers are generally awarded primary physical custody.
+Judges make their custody determinations based on what they consider to be in the children’s best interests, considering any information they believe to be pertinent.
+Factors include each parent’s ability to provide a suitable home environment and to meet the child’s physical, emotional and educational needs.

 Contact a skilled Georgia child custody lawyer for a free initial consultation